 The following timeline provides information on the key dates, including the requirements for registering products with the MHRA (please note that this is the current guidance, which may change as the political and trade negotiations continue):

 Other points to note:

 The two key immediate points of impact for you as a manufacturer are:

-If your device is CE certified, you can continue place your product in the market in the UK until June 30, 2023; there is no need to relabel.
+If your device is CE certified, you can continue place your product in the market in the UK until 30 June 2023, there will not be the need to re-label.